 Seattle, Wash.
 (May 12, 2021) – Greater Seattle Partners (GSP) board of directors today announced two new senior hires and a promotion to drive economic development strategies for the region.
-Cynthia Carrillo will become vice president of economic development, Josh Davis will become vice president of global trade and investment, and Robert Payne will become vice president of marketing and communications.
+Josh Davis will become vice president of global trade and investment, and Robert Payne will become vice president of marketing and communications.
 They join Emily Cantrell who just recently became vice president of operations and strategy after serving with the World Trade Center Seattle.
 They will lead the organization at a pivotal time as the economy rebounds and domestic and international companies renew site selection and trade development activities.

 “These individuals have demonstrated exceptional leadership with corporate site selection, company expansions, international trade and investment missions and business attraction around the globe,” said Brian P. McGowan, chief executive officer of GSP.
 “I am really looking forward to working collaboratively with the collective experience of this team to build a more resilient, equitable and inclusive economy for our region.”